 Relive the experience of traveling through New York City during the early, mid, and late twentieth century!
-Virtually explore our collection of vintage subway and elevated cars and objects from the archive that share the stories of public transportation.
-Programs are designed for the unique online format to bring the rich history of New York and public transportation to you, wherever you are.
+Explore our collection of vintage subway and elevated cars and objects from the archive that share the stories of public transportation.

 Discover the magnitude and complexity of New York City’s public transportation system by exploring elements of construction, social history, engineering, and impact over time in this introduction to transit history.

 From the immigrant workforce that built the subway system, to transportation’s influence on neighborhood development, the rich history and diversity of New York City comes alive through discussion, photographs, and stories.
 Join Education Department staff for an online experience to discover the connections between immigration and public transportation through archival images and a virtual tour of the Museum’s vintage train cars.

 Explore New York City’s subway system from past to present.
 Track the history of our complex transit system while also engaging in conversation around how we safely ride the subway today.
 For adults with developmental disabilities only.

 Programs are 60 minutes in length.
 Virtual programs are delivered via Zoom.

 Fees for virtual programs:

 $100 for up to 40 unique participants/households.

 $50 For Adult Groups with Disabilities for up to 20 unique participants.